Elijas/auto-youtube-subscription-playlist-2/README.md

 - Remove videos in the playlists that are older than a certain number of days before the execution of the script (optional).

+- Remove videos less than 1 minute in length (shorts)

 ### (Extra) Scripts to easily remove multiple items from a youtube playlist [here](./removeVidsFromPlaylist.md)

 # Where to get help